“I Will Remember You”: The Best Captions For Your Graduation Instas

-So you're ready for graduation.
-Congrats!
-But before you take off your cap and gown and the existential panic of "okay, now what?" sinks in, it's time to take a photo and post it on Instagram.
-(Duh!)
+Due to the coronavirus pandemic, graduation looks pretty different this year, with virtual ceremonies (including events on Instagram and YouTube headlined by Oprah and the Obamas, respectively) taking the place of in-person ones.
+But that doesn't mean you can't don your own cap and gown from home to commemorate the occasion (and post it to Instagram, of course).
+Because if you don't post about it, did you really graduate?
 And we're not just talking Stories — we're talking grid.
-Because if you don't post about it, did you really graduate?
 Ahead, here's some caption inspo for every kind of graduation mood.
-Choose wisely — it's what your classmates will remember you by.
+Choose wisely.
+It's what your classmates will remember you by.

 Captions Inspired By The Best Movie Graduation Scenes